anican/Cygnus/README.md

 # Cygnus
-Cygnus is a functional programming language designed by Anirudh Canumalla and Kevin Zhu.
+Cygnus is a functional programming language designed by Anirudh Canumalla.

 ## Design